saurabhMayank/splitwise_LLD/README.md

 # splitwise_LLD
 LLD OF splitwise Platform

+# Requirements Section
+Requirements of the system Listed

+# Use case Diagram Section
+Use case Diagrams for the System

+# Models
+Diagram of all the Models of the system

+# API Contracts
+All the APIs of the System will be Listed there in the py file

+# Class Diagram
+Class Diagram of the System

 # Design Should Answer these 3 questions
 - A user can see how much money he owes and lend and whom.
   - Using the show_user_balance function